 Portugal succeeded in getting fado, a traditional music genre, listed by UNESCO as an intangible cultural heritage in November 2011, amid an array of fado-related events and promotions.

-I can take small doses of fado, and actually really enjoy the accompanying Portuguese 12-string guitar and viola music, but the melancholic voices of fadistas tend to grate on me after a while.
+I can take small doses of fado, and thoroughly enjoy the accompanying Portuguese 12-string guitar and viola music, but the melancholic voices of fadistas tend to grate on me after a while.

 Although the lyrics can cover a wide range of subjects, the overriding sentiment of fado is saudade, which roughly translates as nostalgic feelings of missing something or someone, giving the songs a mournful tone.
 I prefer more cheerful songs, which is why Coimbra fado is usually a better option for me.

-I don’t think I’ve ever heard fado played at ‘local’ restaurants in Portugal but go anywhere touristy and it seems to become an obligatory soundtrack to meals.
-I even had to listen to it over breakfast in one guest house in Coimbra.
+I don’t think I’ve ever heard fado played at ‘local’ restaurants in Portugal but go anywhere touristy and it seems to be an obligatory soundtrack to meals.

 And anyone who’s wandered around Lisbon’s Bairro Alto at night will have been accosted by touts trying to drag them into the various fado houses there.
 While some appear to be tourist traps, Tasca do Chico is supposed to be pretty good, as is Povo in Cais do Sodre.

-Apparently the ones in Alfama are better, more authentic performances but I can’t vouch for that.
-The only Lisbon fado house I have been to has since closed down.
+Apparently the ones in Alfama are better, more authentic performances but I wasn’t overly impressed by the one I went to.

 For a theatre-style fado performance in Lisbon, with professional musicians but without an overpriced mediocre meal, there is Fado in Chiado, which has regular performances at the reasonable time of 7:30 pm.
 Buy tickets online here.

 I suppose if you’re only in Portugal for a short time, the music can be quite charming, even if you don’t understand the lyrics.
-You might even take a CD home with you to evoke memories of sunny Portugal when you’re back in your own cold, grey climes.
+You might even play it when you get home to evoke memories of sunny Portugal when you’re in your own cold, grey climes.